RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Felicity broke free from Brunhilde's grip and knelt to look them in the eyes again.

 "What?"
-As she spoke she realised she was crying.
+As she spoke she realized she was crying.
 Tears flowed freely down her face and she could see a serious wet patch on Brun's shoulder.

 "I didn't think you'd react that poorly to that news.
 I might have said it wrong, there's nothing wrong with kisses, I'm the..."